-While the downstream instruments are aimed at reducing waste generation and disposal, and changing consumer behaviour, the revenue generated through the tariffs and taxes can be used to fund activities such as landfill closure costs, pollution monitoring and control, clean-up of contaminated sites, and resource recycling and recovery activities.20 Revenue generated through downstream instruments, if successful in their objectives, will decrease over time as waste generation is reduced or diverted away from landfilling.
-This is expected in any successful implementation of the environmental fiscal reform policy.
+While the downstream Instruments are aimed at reducing waste generation and disposal, and changing consumer behaviour, the revenue generated through the tariffs and taxes can be used to fund activities such as landfill closure costs, pollution monitoring and control, clean-up of contaminated sites, and resource recycling and recovery activities.
+Revenue generated through downstream instruments, if successful in their objectives, will decrease over time as waste generation is reduced or diverted away from landfilling.